michalgm/curiosityhacked.org/oakland/openlab.md

 - July 12th, 2015- DIY Stomp Rockets and Compressed Air Rockets
 - July 19th, 2015- Tiny Matrix: Programmable LED pendants
 - July 26th, 2015- Etextiles: integrating circuits into accessories
+- September 13, 2015: GEOCACHING!
+Learn how to participate in modern day treasure hunts, and make your own box and stamp to hide for others to find!
+- September 20, 2015: Celebrate TALK LIKE A PIRATE DAY!
+Make air cannons and shrunken heads!
+Walk the plank!
+- September 27, 2015: Electronics: Music Machine
+- October 4, 2015: House Building!
+We will have all kinds of materials to create miniature abodes, from fairies to creatures to haunted.
+Integrate technology or not, make for outside or inside!
+- October 11, 2015: Back by popular demand!
+Snap-O Lanterns and Pumpkin Carving!
+- October 18, 2015: Come see us at the East Bay Mini Maker Faire!
+(No Open Lab)
+- October 25, 2015: Final Costume Hack (last minute sewing, lighting, special effects, accessories) and sugar skulls!
+- November 1, 2015: DST: DIY Clocks!
+Laser cut, binary, perpetual, all kinds of clocks!
+- November 8, 2015: Day of Service: TBD
+- November 15, 2015: Printmaking Workshop!
+Screenprinting, Linocut, Gyotaku, Etching, Monoprints!
+Learn about the many ways to print on paper, fabric, and more!
+- November 22, 2015: Open Lab at the CJM in San Francisco!
+(No Open Lab in Oakland)
+- November 29, 2015: NO OPEN LAB.
+Happy Thanksgiving!
+- December 6, 2015: Holiday Hack!
+Laser cut algorithmic snowflakes, E-Textile ornaments, Electronic Dreidels, LED Menorahs
+- December 13, 2015: Three hours of Code: Projects and Games that introduce and celebrate programming.
+- December 20th, 2015: Festival of Lights: Candle Making and Laser Cut Lanterns
+- December 27th, 2015: NO OPEN LAB, Happy Holidays!

 <div style="width: 70%; margin:0 auto;">